Pre-IB and IB Diploma teachers

 A keen traveller, Roy has trekked mountains in North Africa, Kazakhstan, Kyrgyzstan, Nepal, Poland and Tibet with his wife, Karen, who is a specialist in performance practice on the baroque violin.

-Sarah Jinks is Head of Biology and teacher of Theory of Knowledge, as well as being the learning difficulties and disorders coordinator and medics supervisor.
+Sarah Jinks is Head of Biology and teacher of Theory of Knowledge, as well as being the Learning Support Coordinator and Medics Supervisor.
 In addition, she is an IB examiner for Biology.
 Sarah has taught at St Clare’s since 2006 after teaching positions elsewhere in Oxford and in Costa Rica.
 She also teaches on numerous IB introduction and revision courses at St Clare’s and around the world.
 Her aim is to fill the Biology lab with a range of animals and plants and to help students learn a love of barnacles on the annual field course whilst writing their internal assessment.

 Sarah has a degree in Biological Sciences from the University of Warwick, and a PGCE and Masters in Learning and Teaching from the University of Oxford.
+She has recently qualified as an Assessor for Access Arrangements, allowing her to identify students who need access arrangements such as extra time or use of a word processor.
 She takes an active interest in the role of ICT in learning and is a certified Microsoft Innovative Educator and a Quizlet ambassador.
 She has written about Biology extended essays for the IB Review and has also written several Biology textbooks for Harper-Collins Publishers.

-In her spare time, she can be found sailing yachts and singing regularly with the Oxford Bach Choir, most recently performing on a recording for Jonathon Dove’s ‘For an Unknown Soldier’ with the London Mozart Players.
+In her spare time, she can be found sailing yachts, singing with the Oxford Bach Choir, trying to improve her bad Italian, or resting with her cat Murphy.

 Sophie Howells joined St Clare’s as a teacher of English and Theatre in 2016.
-She currently teaches Pre-IB English, Pre-IB Theatre, Pre-IB World Literature, IB English Language and Literature and IB Theatre.
+She is the Head of Department for the Arts – IB Group 6 (Theatre, Music, Visual and Digital Arts).
+She currently teaches Pre-IB English, Pre-IB Theatre, IB English Language and Literature and IB Theatre.
 A graduate in English and American Literature from the University of Manchester, Sophie taught in the Northwest of England following her Postgraduate Certificate in Education, before a love of all things French led her to take up a teaching position at an international school in Lyon.
 Sophie became an examiner for the French Baccalauréat during this time.
-More recently, she spent ten years at another independent school in Oxfordshire, where she developed an in-depth knowledge of the university application process in her role as a Deputy Head of Sixth Form.
-As a teacher of IB Language and Literature, she has also trained and been accredited as an IB examiner.
-Sophie is very active on the IB Theatre circuit, regularly attending workshops and training sessions with colleagues from around the world.
-St Clare’s Musical Theatre productions have been an entertaining finale to the end of the college year, and Sophie has worked with students on We Will Rock You, And the World Goes Round and Muybridge the Musical.
-She has also directed IB students on productions such as Pinter’s Party Time and helped to bring their own devised work to the stage.
-Away from the classroom, Sophie travels the world vicariously through her reading of travel writing.
-Having dusted off her tennis racket, she has enjoyed getting back on court over the past few years, despite being quite rusty.
+Following that, she spent ten years at an independent school in Oxfordshire, where she developed an in-depth knowledge of the university application process in her role as Deputy Head of Sixth Form.
+As a teacher of IB Language and Literature at St Clare’s, she has developed a detailed knowledge of the course and loves the creativity and experimentation that this course fosters.
+Sophie is an accredited IB English Language and Literature examiner.
+She is also very active on the IB Theatre circuit, regularly attending workshops and training sessions with colleagues from around the world.
+Over recent years, the number of students opting for IB Theatre has greatly increased and this has led to many exciting new opportunities, bringing students’ devised work to the stage, in addition to drama showcases and other plays.
+Recent credits include a PIB cross-arts project on A View from the Bridge by Arthur Miller, where PIB students composed and recorded the musical score, created an arts exhibition in the form of a 1950s “Brooklyn street” and set design, and performed the play to a packed audience.
+Regular theatre trips are another highlight of the college calendar.
+Monthly trips to Oxford, London and Stratford allow students to experience the very best of live theatre in the UK and provide stimulation and inspiration for IB, PIB and Theatre CAS students alike.
+Visits to the theatre, musicals, opera, ballet, art exhibitions and more make for an energetic and busy schedule in the arts.

 Steve Marshall is an IB enthusiast with international experience in the Seychelles, Jordan, Spain, Brazil, China, and Ethiopia.
 He is currently Head of the Geography and Environmental Systems and Societies (ESS) Departments at St Clare’s, where he has been teaching since 2007, and delivers science and geography courses during summer school.
 He organises and oversees the annual residential field trip to Dorset, recently visited Iceland with a group of St Clare’s students and coaches the school volleyball club as a CAS activity.
 He holds a BSc (Hons) in Geography and PGCE from Newcastle University (UK), taught at King Edward’s, Morpeth in the North East of England for a number of years, and played volleyball at National League level, which explains his ‘adopted Geordie’ status and his curious support of Newcastle United.